Changissnz/selfinterest/README.md

 and inadequacy, then there is no reason except for the spirit for why any endeavor would be able to solve those issues.
 On this second truth, the consequences of specific endeavors are related to the individual's involvement in various spheres of influences.
-A second statement on this truth is that boredom is a sin, primarily because the state of existence is in mismatch with the motive, although variably comparable with sins of pro-action when those efforts can be misguided for some long-running scheme of malice.
+A second statement on this truth is that boredom is a sin, primarily because the state of existence is in mismatch with the motivation, although variably comparable with sins of pro-action when those efforts can be misguided for some long-running scheme of malice.
 Ancient Rome, as with many imperial entities, saw systems of alliances as solutions for various problems, obviously, and one category of problems is the seeing eye to eye